 Value packaging your services to align with their needs reduces their perceived risk of working with you and makes their purchase decision much easier.

-Your brand is inconsistent across your web properties
+Brand is inconsistent across your web properties

 Over time, you may forget how you represented your brand on a particular platform as you continually put out content create social media profiles.
 But a consistent brand is a must if you want to be memorable and gain trust from your potential prospects.